 This is all countered to an extent by the fact that Buffy was resurrected from a place of perfection and peace, that she is pretty sure was heaven.
 But whether the existence of an afterlife implies the existence of a god is another debate.

 Also, for all the demons in the series, there's not one angel.
 At least until they start showing up in the Angel comics post-After The Fall, and most of them turn out to be Lawful Stupid.

 Though not all the demons are bad - there was Whistler, who, though referred to as a demon, was 'sent down' from somewhere, and is definitely a force for good.
+He was actually a hybrid, equal parts demon and Power That Be, and some of his later acts are starting to put him into villain territory.
 Skip, Cordelia's demon guide, worked for the Powers before allying himself with Jasmine.